Skip to main content

 We can find out the probability of a measurement lying in a certain range by integrating the Gaussian Distribution function.

-To integrate this directly is actually impossible between finite limits.
-However, it can be approximated to an extremely high degree of accuracy using numerical techniques.
-We will be using excel to do this for us.
+Integrating this directly is impossible between finite limits!
+Luckily, it can be approximated to an extremely high degree of accuracy using numerical techniques.
+In our case, we’ll use Excel to do this.